Isorun Docs

 Public URLs

-sb.url(port) returns a public HTTPS URL that proxies to whatever your sandbox is listening on at that port.
-Start a vite dev server, a jupyter notebook, a gradio app, or any HTTP server inside the sandbox — and access it from a browser anywhere on the internet.
+sandbox.url(port) returns a public HTTPS URL that proxies to whatever your sandbox is listening on at that port.
+Start a vite dev server, a jupyter notebook, a gradio app, or any HTTP server inside the sandbox, and reach it from a browser anywhere on the internet.

-# Start vite in the background.
-Use nohup + setsid + redirect so
+// Start vite in the background. nohup + setsid + redirect so the exec

 URL format